-The LEDs on this panel allow you to know your system's current status when turned on, while the buttons have specific functions that you can set.
+The LEDs on this panel allow you to know your system's current status when turned on, while the button has a specific function that you can set.

 Number Part Description 1 Service LED This LED provides the status when the system requires service or currently in service.
 2 Power LED This LED provides the status of the system's power.
 3 Cooling fan status LED This LED provides the cooling fan's status.
 4 Temperature status LED This LED provides the system's temperature status.
-5 System fault LED This LED provides the system's operation status.
+6 System fault LED This LED provides the system's operation status.
 6 Mute button/ Service LED This button mutes the alarm while the embedded Service LED notifies you that the system requires service.